Skip to main content

 Thiha Aung

-Thiha is a development professional with over 15 years’ experience working with different humanitarian and development agencies such as United Nations, INGOs and Intergovernmental Organizations in Myanmar.
+Thiha is a development professional with over 15 years’ experience working with different humanitarian and development agencies such as United Nations, INGOs and Intergovernmental Organisations in Myanmar.
 He has been greatly engaged in support to inclusive local governance, poverty reduction, food security and livelihoods, social cohesion, emergency relief and rehabilitation, sustainable development, climate change and green growth.
 Currently, Thiha is serving as Programme Management Specialist with United Nations Office for Project Services (UNOPS) in Myanmar.

 Naureen Chowdhury